How To File A Medicare Claim

 If you have a Medicare Advantage plan, you will never need to ask for reimbursement from Medicare.
 Medicare pays Medicare Advantage companies to process their claims independently.

 Coverage for out-of-network doctors depends on your Medicare Advantage plan, and each plan is unique and has its own rules.
 Many Medicare Advantage HMO plans do not cover non-emergency out-of-network care.
-But, a Medicare Advantage PPO plan could provide you with some out-of-network coverage.
+But a Medicare Advantage PPO plan could provide you with some out-of-network coverage.

 REIMBURSEMENTS FOR MEDICARE PART D

-WHERE CAN YOU FIND THE CORRECT FORM1940S TO SUBMIT?
+WHERE CAN YOU FIND THE CORRECT FORM 1940S TO SUBMIT?

 SUBMITTING A BILL TO MEDICARE FOR REIMBURSEMENT OF WHAT YOU PAID FOR OUT-OF-POCKET